josiahmayanja/fyp_voting_dApp/README.md

 Block Explorer URL(Optional): (Leave empty!)
 ```

-And now your wallet will be configured to your local host.
+And now your wallet will be configured to your local host network.

 ## Available Scripts